g-leech/argmin-gravitas/pages/poems_o_mine.md

 In these times even the flowers wear tears.<br>
 Bereft, even birds can startle the heart.<br>
 The beacons have burned, three months at a stretch.<br>
-A letter from home worth thousands in gold.<br>
+A letter from home's worth thousands in gold.<br>
-I scratch my white hair; it's thinner each time,<br>
+I scratch my white hair; it's thinner each time<br>
 and soon will not hold my state hairpin at all.<br>
 <br>
 Realm falls; hills unmoved.<br>